Perry Hoshor Talbott and Belle (McFarland) Talbott

 Her death certificate lists her cause of death as 'paralysis and pneumonia, lasting 10 days'.

-Her name is misspelled.
-The certificate misstates her age.
-It erroneously gives her birthplace as New York.
+Her name is misspelled on her death certificate.
+The certificate also misstates her age and erroneously gives her birthplace as New York.
 It shows "Unknown" for the names of her father and mother.

 The years 1880 and 1881 were a deeply moving time for the family of Perry and Belle Talbott.